 Most companies fail at strategy execution.
 Why?
 Despite a lot of talk, most leaders never clearly articulate what people need to do and why they should care.
 They fail to make meaningful connections between the strategy and the people who need to implement it.

 It’s not for lack of trying.
-Most corporations have tools like vision and mission statements, values, a North Star, purpose, principles, and ways of working.
+When it comes to strategy activation, most corporations have tools like vision and mission statements, values, a North Star, purpose, principles, and ways of working.

 But all of that has become such a confusing clutter of navigational tools that leave employees — and even department heads — unsure where the company is headed.
 Functional teams spinning away in silos, headed in different directions, and focused on different priorities, can’t execute any strategy effectively.